giantswarm/docs/src/content/advanced/cluster-management/node-pools-capi/index.md

 ## Node pools and autoscaling {#autoscaling}

-With node pools, you set the autoscaling range per node pool (suppported on AWS EC2 (CAPA) clusters only).
+With node pools, you set the autoscaling range per node pool (suppported on {{% impl_title "capa_ec2" %}} clusters only).
 The Kubernetes cluster autoscaler has to decide which node pool to scale under which circumstances.

 If you assign workloads to node pools as described [above](#assigning-workloads) and the autoscaler finds pods in `Pending` state, it will decide based on the node selectors which node pools to scale up.